Niuchx/python_learning/Pythontools.md

 f.close()
 ```

-Notes: 'a' appends new things at the end of result.txt, 'w' rewrites the results.txt, which means it will cover the orginal text.
+Notes: 'a' appends new things at the end of result.txt. 'w' rewrites the results.txt, which means it will cover the orginal text.